There is nothing wrong with

 that the performance is dictated by the range.
 A small range could potentially call

 It should be kept in mind that these distribution problems are consistent with all random number generators that return a ranged integer,

 rand, rather read it as me harping on the

 Probably the most vexing problem with how people use

 rand is how the generator is seeded.
-The usual solution is to get the system time
+The usual solution is to get

-using the time() function.
+time function.
 In theory, this is a great idea because not only does it seed the random number

 generator with an ever changing value, but it is also portable: